-Business planning is often talked about as a challenging process for leadership teams to go through.
+- Business planning is often talked about as a challenging process for leadership teams to go through.
 Business plans are vitally useful to start a new business or as the essential process of driving growth of an existing business.
-Many leadership teams fail to set and achieve their business objectives not because they represent a bad idea but because they fall into classic business planning pitfalls.
+Many leadership teams fail to set and achieve their business objectives not because they have a bad idea, but because they fall into classic business planning pitfalls.

-The business-planning process is in itself a very worthwhile pursuit, well done it can create a clearly defined forward plan for a business, clarified goals, roles and a robust implementation plan.
-While business planning (often an annual planning cycle) can take a lot of effort and resources to invest in creating.
+The business-planning process is in itself a very worthwhile pursuit.
+Well done it can create a clearly defined forward plan for a business, with clarified goals, clear roles and responsibilities and a robust implementation plan.
+While business planning (often an annual planning cycle) can take a lot of effort and resources to invest in creating a motivational plan for the whole team.

-A business plan’s primary purpose is to convey a clear idea with a view to achieving a specific set of goals, most typically in securing funding.
-A good plan explains what the strategy of that business is and how that strategy will succeed within the chosen market enabling the business to be successful.
+A business plan’s primary purpose is to convey a clear idea into a complete business plan explaining how it will achieve a specific set of goals across the whole spectrum of all business activities.
+Business planning is most typically begun to secure funding.
+A good business plan explains what the strategy of that business is and how that strategy will succeed within the chosen market enabling the business to be successful.

 Strategy: The Leader’s Role by Richard Gourlay click to learn more